Xilinx/Vitis_Libraries/docs/rel.rst

 -----------

-FinTech library 0.5 provides engines and primitives for the acceleration of quantitative financial applications on FPGA.
+Vitis Quantitative Finance Library 0.5 provides engines and primitives for the acceleration of quantitative financial applications on FPGA.
 It comprises two approaches to pricing:

-* a family of 10 Monte-Carlo based engines for 6 equity options (including European and American options) using Black-Scholes and Heston models; all of these pricing engines are based on a provided generic Monte Carlo simulation API, and work in parallel due to their streaming nature; and
+* a family of 10 Monte-Carlo based engines for 6 equity options (including European and American options) using Black-Scholes and Heston models; all of these pricing engines are based on a provided generic Monte Carlo simulation API, and work in parallel due to their streaming interface;

 * a finite-difference PDE solver for the Heston model with supporting application code and APIs.